Visualize yourself as a pattern in the flow of organic molecules moving through your ecosystem.

 and it is really as simple as that . . .

-we heal nature, end poverty and abate climate change as individuals work to create a welcoming space where they live.
+we heal nature, produce abundance and pull carbon from the atmosphere as individuals work to create a welcoming space where they live.

 Read about carbon cycling in Deep Mulch Gardening